cal-itp/data-infra/docs/analytics_tools/saving_code.md

 1. Set up SSH by following these directions:
     * Run the following command in the terminal, replacing what's inside the quotes with the email address your GitHub account is associated with:
         * `ssh-keygen -t ed25519 -C "your_email@example.com"`
-    * Select `enter` to store it in the default location, and select `enter` twice more to bypass creating a passphrase
+    * After that, select `enter` to store it in the default location, and select `enter` twice more to bypass creating a passphrase
     * Run the following command to "start" ssh key in the background, which should return a response similar to `Agent pid 258`
         * `eval "$(ssh-agent -s)"`
     * Add the ssh key to the ssh agent with this command
         * `ssh-add ~/.ssh/id_ed25519`
     * From here we will copy the contents of your public ssh file, which we will first do by viewing it's contents.
-To view:
+        * To view:
             * `cat ~/.ssh/id_ed25519.pub`
-    * Now select and copy the entire contents of the file that display, which should begin with `ssh-ed25519` and end with your GitHub email address (beware of copying white spaces, which may cause errors in the following steps)
+        * Then, select and copy the entire contents of the file that display
+            * The text should begin with `ssh-ed25519` and end with your GitHub email address
+            * Beware of copying white spaces, which may cause errors in the following steps

     * Once copied, navigate to GitHub
-    * In the top right corner, select `settings` and find `SSH and GPC Keys` in the left sidebar
+    * In the top right corner, select `Settings` and then select `SSH and GPC Keys` in the left sidebar
-    * Select `Add New SSH Key`
+    * Select `New SSH Key`
         * For the title add something like ‘JupyterHub’
         * Paste the key that you copied into key field
     * Click `Add SSH Key`, and, if necessary, enter password